777arc/textbook/content/iq_files.rst

 IQ Files and SigMF
 ##################

 In all our previous Python examples we stored signals as 1D NumPy arrays of type "complex float".
 In this chapter we learn how signals can be stored to a file and then read back into Python, as well as introduce the SigMF standard.
-Storing signal data in a file is extremeley useful; you may want to record a signal to a file in order to manually analyze it offline, or share it with a colleague, or build a whole dataset.
+Storing signal data in a file is extremely useful; you may want to record a signal to a file in order to manually analyze it offline, or share it with a colleague, or build a whole dataset.

 *************************
 Binary Files